This is a basic guide to naval terms and Royal Navy equipment.

 Frigate – Small to medium-sized surface escort ships (approx 4,000 tons) and general ‘workhorses’ of the fleet.
 Used to be primarily designed for anti-submarine warfare but are increasingly used in general purpose roles.
 The RN now has just 13 Type 23 frigates.

-Destroyer - Traditionally larger than frigates (approx 4-5,000 tons) and usually more associated with air defence, the RN now has just 1 active ageing Type 42 destroyer (Originally a 14 ship class of which HMS Sheffield and HMS Coventry were sunk in the Falklands war).
-The first 3 of the 6 new Type 45 destroyers have commissioned into the RN.
+Destroyer - Traditionally larger than frigates and usually more associated with air defence, the RN now has just 6 modern Type 45 destroyers.

 SSN – Nuclear powered attack submarines.
 Designed primarily to destroy other submarines but are also very effective against surface ships and when carrying Tomahawk cruise missiles, can attack land targets. probably the most important (and invulnerable) of all naval units, submarines are crucial to naval warfare.
-The number of RN SSNs has dwindled to 7 – The 6 remaining Trafalgar class boats plus HMS Astute.
-HMS Turbulent decommissioned in 2012 leaving just 5.
+The number of RN SSNs has dwindled to 7.
 This means there are only 2 or 3 actually available for operations at any given time.

 SSBN – Nuclear Powered and Nuclear armed submarines.
 The UK has 4 SSBNs that carry Trident inter-continental nuclear weapons, Based at Faslane in Scotland, one is always on patrol.
 Commissioned in the 1990s the government is committed to their replacement and have given the go ahead for design work to begin on the new submarines.